Tomev/qcflow/docs/source/llms/tracing/index.rst

 Adding a Child Span
 ^^^^^^^^^^^^^^^^^^^

-Once a trace is started, you can add child spans to it with the :py:meth:`qcflow.client.MlflowClient.start_span` API.
+Once a trace is started, you can add child spans to it with the :py:meth:`qcflow.client.QCFlowClient.start_span` API.
 Child spans allow you to break down the trace into smaller, more manageable segments, each representing a specific operation or step within the overall process.

 .. code-block:: python